-Wild Leaven Bakery, 2022 Local Hero: Food Artisan | Edible NM
+Wild Leaven Bakery, 2022 Local Hero: Food Artisan | Edible New Mexico

 Wild Leaven Bakery is a small family business that began as a Taos Farmers Market vendor in 2012, then opened a retail location in Taos in 2016.
 In December 2021, owners Andre and Jessica Kempton opened their second location in downtown Santa Fe.
 Specializing in artisan sourdough bread, pastries, sweets, and soups, they proudly support local and organic farmers and producers from northern New Mexico and southern Colorado.